folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 -One URL is for proxying front-end Stripes and the other is for proxying Okapi traffic.<br/>
 -The Okapi traffic URL is the URL used when building Stripes.<br/>
 -When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload.<br/>
--For Okapi HA ingress, I have Okapi Service as the target at port 9130, with root path, `/` and `/_/` for the hostname folio-okapi-q3.org<br/>
+-For Okapi HA ingress, I have Okapi Service as the target at port 9130, with root path, `/` and `/_/` for the hostname folio-okapi.org<br/>

--To have default Rancher 2.x Nginx ingress be a little smarter about DNS round-robin, add annotations in Rancher GUI under Service Discovery:<br/>
+-To have default Rancher 2.x Nginx ingress be a little smarter about DNS round-robin, and larger chunks of data, add annotations in Rancher GUI under Service Discovery:<br/>

+nginx.ingress.kubernetes.io/client-body-buffer-size = 512M<br/>
+nginx.ingress.kubernetes.io/proxy-body-size = 8192M<br/>
-nginx.ingress.kubernetes.io/upstream-fail-timeout = 30<br/>
+nginx.ingress.kubernetes.io/upstream-fail-timeout = 120<br/>
-nginx.ingress.kubernetes.io/upstream-max-fails = 1<br/>
+nginx.ingress.kubernetes.io/upstream-max-fails = 2<br/>
-nginx.ingress.kubernetes.io/proxy-connect-timeout = 60<br/>
+nginx.ingress.kubernetes.io/proxy-connect-timeout = 600<br/>
 nginx.ingress.kubernetes.io/proxy-read-timeout = 600<br/>
 nginx.ingress.kubernetes.io/proxy-send-timeout = 600<br/>

--To allow larger chunks of data, add annotations in Rancher 2.x GUI Service Discovery:<br/>

-nginx.ingress.kubernetes.io/client-body-buffer-size = 512M<br/>
-nginx.ingress.kubernetes.io/proxy-body-size = 2048M

 ## Kubernetes Pro Tips